Residence permit researcher (Directive (EU) 2016/801)

 TB test

 Did your employer indicate at the time of the application that you will take a TB (tuberculosis) test?
 Then make an appointment with the public health service (in Dutch: Gemeenschappelijke Gezondheidsdienst or GGD).
 Do this within 3 months after you have received your residence permit.
-Bring to the appointment the
+Bring the

 With this residence permit, you may work without a work permit (in Dutch: tewerkstellingsvergunning or TWV).
 The back of the residence permit says in Dutch 'Arbeid vrij toegestaan.
 TWV niet vereist' (Work permitted without restrictions.
 TWV not required).
 However, you must continue to meet the requirements for the researcher residence permit under Directive (EU) 2016/801.